bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 ![Colourful marbles arranged on a five by five grid.
 The columns and rows are numbered, zero to four.
 The first row is red, the second row is orange, the third row is yellow, the fourth row is green and the fifth row is blue.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5-space-1-small.webp)

-Because this shape doesn't go on forever, it has a boundary, we can flatten two dimensions into one by placing each row end to end.
+Because this shape doesn't go on forever (it's finite) and we're never going to split a marble into some portion (they're discrete) we can flatten two dimensions into one by placing each row end to end.
 We can turn a rectangle into a line.
 I imagine it a little like the following.

 ![Colourful marbles, arranged on a mostly five by five grid.
 The first row is ten marbles wide, the second row is missing, it was moved from to the end of the first row.
 The columns are numbered, zero to nine.
 The rows are numbered zero to four.
 The first row is red and orange, the third row is yellow, the fourth row is green and the fifth row is blue.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5-space-2-small.webp)